Surveyors measure, analyse and report land-related information for the planning and regulation of land, sea and the environment.

 - work with architects, engineers and developers to plan and monitor construction projects

 - produce plans, maps, files, charts and reports.

-Surveyors may work in related fields such as photogrammetry, geographic information systems (GIS) or remote sensing, and as project managers or financial advisers.
-After spending some years in the field, they often become managers.
+Surveyors may work in related fields such as photogrammetry, geographic information systems (GIS) or remote sensing, and as project managers.
+After spending some years in the field, they often progress to management roles.

-A cadastral/land surveyor marks property boundaries, records the information on plans and maps and creates property titles.
-They must be licensed to do this work, since the plans they make provide the basis for legal transactions of land.
+A cadastral/land surveyor marks property boundaries, records the information on plans and maps, and creates property titles.
+They must be licensed to do this work, as the plans they make provide the basis for legal transactions of land.

-An engineering surveyor surveys routes for railways, roads, pipelines, canals, sewers and tunnels and makes detailed surveys of construction sites, dam sites, multistorey buildings and other engineering projects.
+An engineering surveyor surveys routes for railways, roads, pipelines, canals, sewers and tunnels, and undertakes detailed surveys of construction sites, dam sites, multistorey buildings and other engineering projects.

 A geodetic surveyor uses signals from satellites such as the global positioning system (GPS), star observations, precise levelling and electronic distance measurements to locate positions accurately on the Earth's surface for global mapping, and to monitor movements of the Earth's crust.